Régis Debray: 1981 to 1996

 After the election in France of President François Mitterrand in 1981, he became an official adviser to the Président on Foreign Affairs.
-In this capacity he developed a policy that sought to increase France's freedom of action in the world, decrease dependence on the United States, and promote closeness with the former colonies.
+In this capacity, he developed a policy that sought to increase France's freedom of action in the world, decrease dependence on the United States, and promote closeness with the former colonies.
 He was also involved in the development of the government's official ceremonies and recognition of the bicentennial of the French Revolution.
 He resigned in 1988.

 Until the mid-1990s he held a number of official positions in France, including an honorary counselorship at France's supreme administrative court, Conseil d'État.

 In 1996, he published a memoir of his life, translated into English as Régis Debray, Praised Be Our Lords (Verso, 2007).

-2003 onwards
+2002 onwards

+In 2002, Debray travelled to Haiti as the head of a commission appointed by French Foreign Minister Dominique de Villepin.
+The Commission's official purpose was to find ways to improve relations between Haiti and France, but as the New York Times reported, another objective was to divert discussions away from Haiti's independence debt extorted by France in 1825.

 Debray was a member of the 2003 Stasi Commission, named for Bernard Stasi, which examined the origins of the 2003 French law on secularity and conspicuous religious symbols in schools.
 Debray endorsed the 2003 law.
-This was in defense of French laïcité (separation of church and state) which intends to maintain citizens' equality by the prohibition of religious proselytism in the school system.
+This was in defence of French laïcité (separation of church and state) which intends to maintain citizens' equality by the prohibition of religious proselytism in the school system.
 Debray, however, seems to have encouraged a more subtle treatment of religious issues with regard to school history teaching in France.

 Debray is preoccupied with the situation of Christian minorities in the Near East (and with the status of the Holy Places in Jerusalem, Bethlehem and elsewhere), a traditional interest of the French state, and has established an observatory to monitor the situation.
 His recent work investigates the religious paradigm as a social nexus able to assist collective orientation on a wide, centuries-long scale.
-This caused him to propose the project of an Institut Européen en Sciences des Religions, a French institute founded in 2005 for monitoring of sociological religious dynamics, and informing the public about religious issues through conferences and publications.
+This caused him to propose the project of an Institut Européen en Sciences des Religions, a French institute founded in 2005 for monitoring sociological religious dynamics, and informing the public about religious issues through conferences and publications.